danielcompton/anarchy/README.md

      (reduce #(%2 %) data))                 ;; apply actions
 ```

+There is also the 'gilded rose kata' technical example available in `gilded-rose.clj`,
+which I submitted as a technical test to a clojure-using company who turned out to suck.

 ## Suggestions

 * Use identifiers for actions and maintain a map of ident -> function